edrlab/members/content/members/Bazerm_LLC.md

 ig: []
 services: []
 tags: []
-categories: ['Distribution', 'Aggregation', 'Reading Apps']
+categories: ['Distribution', 'Aggregation', 'Reading App Development']
 summary: "Bazerm LLC is a Seattle-based educational technology company dedicated to bridging the gap between quality content and the classroom.
 We specialise in building innovative education software and developing engaging short online courses.
 By partnering with leading publishers, we serve as reliable distributors and aggregators, providing institutions with seamless access to premium academic resources."
 active: true
 layout: members